djfumberger/retromega/README.md

 <img src="screenshots/device/homescreen-snes.png">

 ## Installation

-[Download](https://github.com/djfumberger/retromega/archive/main.zip) and extract to your [theme directory](http://pegasus-frontend.org/docs/user-guide/installing-themes) under the folder retromini.
+[Download](https://github.com/djfumberger/retromega/archive/main.zip) and extract to your [theme directory](http://pegasus-frontend.org/docs/user-guide/installing-themes) under the folder retromega.
 You can then select the theme in the settings menu of Pegasus.

 To get Pegasus setup on your Retroid Pocket 2 there's a great written guide [available here](https://basvroegop.nl/pegasus) or a great video guide [available here](https://www.youtube.com/watch?v=fGWve7YYwGQ)